chadallison/nfl_modeling/README.md

 ================
 chad allison \| 1 december 2022

-predictive model for nfl games
+predictive model for nfl games - *work in progress, not even close to done*

 ------------------------------------------------------------------------